 Roughly half of marriages end in divorce.
 And many teens have parents who never married.
 Many others are disconnected from their biological parents altogether.
-So heading to college and figuring out financial responsibilities for paying for college in a non-nuclear family is a well-worn path.
-But, that path’s guideposts are very hard to find and read.
+Heading to college and figuring out financial responsibilities for paying for college in a non-nuclear family is a well-worn path.
+But that path’s guideposts can be hard to find and read.

-The first step in laying a clear foundation requires family members to educate themselves on the basics of college financing.
+1. Family members must educate themselves on the basics of college financing.
 Even in the simplest of circumstances, understanding college financial aid presents challenges, so the ideal first step can be to make sure all parties understand the basics of financial aid.
 To build on these basics, use the government’s site for Federal Student Aid to learn their key vocabulary, timelines, and opportunities.

-Finally, for families wondering how the need-based financial aid process works in divorced or other non-nuclear families, here is a breakdown:
+3. Family members must understand how the need-based financial aid process works in divorced or other non-nuclear families.
+Here is a breakdown:

 Navigating the finances of college can feel overwhelming, and family factors can create further complexity.
 Strive to keep lines of communication civil and open, use third parties such as school counselors or friends to help ward off combative encounters, present clear and agreed-upon information to students, and keep all parties in the loop to avoid miscommunications or bad feelings.
 Starting your college search earlier tends to increase the likelihood of open and civil communications.
 The process of applying to and arriving at the right college can only be smooth if you work together to meet deadlines, submit all documents, and do everything to gain your student the most scholarship and need-based financial aid possible.